auth0/auth0.js/README.md

 ## auth0.WebAuth

-Provides support for all the authentication flows
+Provides support for all the authentication flows.

 ### Initialize